Haarlemmermeer: History

 Initially agriculture dominated in Haarlemmermeer.
 But with 99% of the land owned by a few wealthy land owners, poor harvests and low commodity prices, life was very difficult for the tenant farmers.
 After 1900, the situation improved when commodity prices rose and most farmers owned their own land.
 Then greenhouse farming developed.
 Seasonal labourers, attracted by good pay, boosted the population by settling in the villages along the Ringvaart.
 Maize, seeds, cattle, butter, and cheese were the principal produce.
 Today, large industrial and office developments have become prominent, especially at Hoofddorp and Schiphol.

 The roads which traverse the commune are bordered by pleasant-looking farmhouses built after the various styles of Holland, Friesland and Brabant, reflecting the various origins of the farmers.
 Hoofddorp, Venneperdorp or Nieuw-Vennep, Abbenes, and the vicinities of the pumping stations are the spots where the population has clustered most densely.

 In 1917 a military airport was built near the old fort of Schiphol.
 Nowadays, Schiphol Airport is the major civilian aviation hub in the Netherlands, using 15% of Haarlemmermeer's land area.
 In 1926, Amsterdam's municipal council took over the management of Schiphol.
 After Stockholm's airport, Schiphol was the second airport in Europe to have hardened runways, in 1937–1938.
-The name Schiphol means "ship hole" and refers to the many ships lost due to storms in the former lake.

 In the first half of the 20th century, a number of steam railway lines were built in Haarlemmermeer; most were abandoned only a couple of decades later.
 On 1 January 2019, the municipality of Haarlemmerliede en Spaarnwoude merged with Haarlemmermeer.